airtai/faststream/.faststream_gen/kafka/message.md

     print(key)
 ```

 But this code is a too long to reuse it everywhere.
-Thus, you can use python `Annotated` feature:
+Thus, you can use python [`Annotated`](https://docs.python.org/3/library/typing.html#typing.Annotated){.external-link target="_blank"} feature:

 === "python 3.9+"